How to Play Pentair Stock Ahead of Earnings Later This Month

 From a fundamental point of view, the water treatment name has an average valuation, considering its slow and steady growth rate.
 Pentair stock now trades at a forward price-earnings ratio of 14.51, and a price-sales ratio of 2.44.
 In addition, PNR is estimated to grow earnings by 10%, and revenues by 7.3% in 2022, as well as increase earnings by 7.3%, and revenues by 4% for 2023.

 Nonetheless, Pentair has managed to increase revenues and net income by 27% and 59%, respectively, since 2018.
-PNR offers a dividend yield of 1.58%, with a forward dividend of $0.84, making the security best suited for long-term investors primarily looking to preserve wealth.7 Social Media Stocks That Are Worth Your Attention
+PNR offers a dividend yield of 1.58%, with a forward dividend of $0.84, making the security best suited for long-term investors primarily looking to preserve wealth.7 ESG Stocks that are Leading the Way to a Better World

 .